-Flows at the South Australian border are expected to rise to a peak of approximately 15.5 GL/day by the end of November, driven by environmental water releases from the Goulburn, Campaspe, Broken and Murrumbidgee River systems, noting that flow forecasts may be subject to change dependent on river operations and catchment rainfall.
+In November, flows at the South Australian border peaked at approximately 16.3 GL/day, which was driven by environmental water releases from the Murray and Murrumbidgee River systems.
+Flows are now expected to decrease to approximately 12 GL/day by next Friday, noting that flow forecasts may be subject to change dependent on river operations and catchment rainfall.